 We must identify & understand changes in forest, river, and wildlife health

-Ya’axché is committed to making decisions rooted in good science.
 Effective protected area management, inclusive of compliance, is dependent on useful and accurate scientific information.
 Achieving compliance and well managed wild places and protected areas while supporting sustainable agricultural practices requires a solid foundation of data.
 We have been constantly improving the monitoring and research of indicators which can tell us whether we are making progress in conserving the integrity of the Maya Golden Landscape (MGL) and improving livelihoods.

 Our research projects

 Our research helps us determine the overall health of the environment within the MGL.
-The data collected is analyzed annually and presented in our Biodiversity Synthesis Report.
-An example of data analysis is the comparison of bird and mammal species richness within transects that are spread across three different landscape categories.
-Any major change in richness, such as a decline, can be addressed by identifying the potential cause and implementing an appropriate conservation action such as community education and outreach, improving farming methods, building capacity, strengthening compliance, or advocating for better policies.
+The data collected is analyzed annually and presented in the State of the Park report.
+An example of data analysis is the comparison of bird and mammal species abundance within transects that are spread across three different landscape categories.
+Any major change in abundance, such as a decline, can be addressed by identifying the potential cause and implementing an appropriate conservation action such as community education and outreach, improving farming methods, building capacity, strengthening compliance, or advocating for better policies.

 DOWNLOAD OUR REPORTS